ndf-zz/asfv1/README.md

 ### rmpa MULTIPLIER

-Multiply and accumulate a sample from the delay memory, using ADDR_PTR as the delay address.
-Note: ADDR_PTR is left aligned into a signed 24 bit value.
+Multiply and accumulate a sample from the delay memory, using the contents of ADDR_PTR as the delay address.

 	MULTIPLIER:	Real S1_9 | Unsigned 11bit integer
 	Assembly:	MULTIPLIER<<21 | 0b00001